UB-ANC Drone: A Flexible Airborne Networking and Communications Testbed: Software Components

 \section{Software Components}

-In the previous section, we described the main hardware components of UB-ANC.
-In this section, we examine important components of the software architecture.
-The USRP E310 runs Yocto Linux as its operating system~\cite{url:yocto} and the APM~2.6 runs ArduPilot APM:Copter~\cite{url:apm:copter} as its firmware.
-The Yocto Linux and APM:Copter are connected to each other using USB CDC-ACM~\cite{url:acm} as a serial port with baud rate 115200~bps.
+Now that we know the hardware requirements of a UB-ANC drone, we are ready to describe UB-ANC's software architecture.
+Recall from Section~\ref{sec:hw} that a UB-ANC drone includes a flight controller and an embedded computer.
+In our setup, the embedded computer runs Yocto Linux\footnote{\url{https://www.yoctoproject.org}} as its operating system and the flight controller runs ArduPilot APM:Copter\footnote{\url{http://copter.ardupilot.com}} as its firmware.
+The systems are connected to each other using USB CDC-ACM as a serial port with baud rate 115200~bps.

-In the software architecture design, there are four main components, namely, the Autopilot Control Unit (ACU), Network, Logging Unit (LU), and Agent.
-Figure~\ref{fig:sw} provides a high-level diagram of the software architecture.
+Figure~\ref{fig:arch}(a) provides a high-level diagram of UB-ANC's core software architecture, which comprises four components: the Agent Control Unit (ACU), the Network Control Unit (NCU), the MAVLink Control Unit (MCU), and the Logging Unit (LU).
+The ACU is the ``brains'' of a UB-ANC drone: it contains the mission planning logic and interfaces with (i) the NCU to talk with different network elements; (ii) the MCU to talk with different flight controllers; and (iii) the LU to log status information.
+Table~\ref{tab:API} provides details about the APIs that the ACU uses to interface with the NCU and the MCU.
+Note that the list of methods in Table~\ref{tab:API} is illustrative, but not exhaustive.

-The upper layers of the network protocol stack (the network layer through the application layer) are implemented using Qt~\cite{url:qt}, which is an object-oriented C++ cross-platform application development framework.
-The Qt Signal/Slot mechanism is used to enable various software components to communicate with each other.
-We have chosen Qt as the main application framework based on the following considerations: \begin{itemize} \item It facilitates event-driven programming.
-Specifically, every task / component can be implemented as an object that can easily communicate with other objects using Qt's Signal/Slot mechanism. \item It is a stable open-source application framework that has been used in many other open-source projects.
-In particular, some of the open-source software that we are using in this project is already implemented using Qt.
-Thus, Qt allows us to reuse this software so that we do not have to reinvent the wheel. \item It is a C++ object-oriented framework, which facilitates efficient coding and modularity, while also maintaining high-performance operation for implementing mission-critical applications. \item It is cross-platform, which makes it easy to port the project across different Operating Systems (OS), like Windows CE, Custom Embedded Linux, Android, and iOS. \end{itemize}
+The aforementioned software components are implemented using Qt\footnote{\url{http://www.qt.io}}, which is an object-oriented C++ cross-platform application development framework.
+We have chosen Qt as the main application framework based on the following considerations: \begin{itemize} \item It facilitates event-driven programming and makes it easy to maintain a modular design.
+Specifically, using Qt's signals and slots mechanism, components can communicate by emitting signals and capturing other components' signals using slots. \item It is a stable open-source application framework that has been used in many other open-source projects.
+In particular, some of the open-source software that we are reusing in this project is already implemented using Qt. \item It is a C++ object-oriented framework, which facilitates efficient coding while maintaining high-performance operation. \item It is cross-platform, which makes it easy to port the project across different operating systems, like Windows CE, Custom Embedded Linux, Android, and iOS. \end{itemize}